 - Make your child’s car more reliable (as they’re likely driving a used car – I’ve been driving one for 18 years!).

-- Help reinforce responsible car owner habits that your child can take into adulthood with them.
+- Help reinforce responsible car owner habits experts agree you want your child to take into adulthood with them.

 - Welcome them into the driving world!

 So, buckle up (couldn’t help myself), and let’s get going with tons of new driver car accessories and gift ideas for new teenage drivers!

 Most (if not all) gifts on this list are available on Amazon Prime with 2-day free shipping (perfect, especially if you are a last-minute shopper!).
 Don’t already have Amazon Prime?
 Grab a free 30-day trial.